Table of Contents

 Packet Capture Software: Packet capture software, such as Wireshark, Tcpdump, or Suricata, captures and stores network packets for later analysis.
 These tools enable administrators to filter, search, and inspect packet-level details to gain insights into network behavior, troubleshoot issues, or investigate security incidents.

 Network Analysis Platforms: Dedicated network analysis platforms, such as Zeek (formerly known as Bro), provide advanced capabilities for capturing, processing, and analyzing network traffic.
-These platforms offer powerful protocols analysis, traffic visualization, and security monitoring features.
+These platforms offer powerful protocols analysis, traffic and network visualization, and security monitoring features.

 Passive network monitoring finds applications in various scenarios and use cases.
 Here are a few examples: